ZabairGhoss/nextjs-cloudinary-photo-album-app/README.md

 ## Project Objectives

-Our Photo Gallery Web App is designed to provide a feature-rich, user-friendly platform for individuals to manage and explore their photo collections with ease.
+This Photo Gallery Web App is designed to provide a feature-rich, user-friendly platform for individuals to manage and explore their photo collections with ease.
 The primary goals of this project include:

 - **Efficiency:** Simplify the process of organizing and searching for photos, making it easier for users to manage their collections.